noFrontendSolutions/module-number-theory/README.md

 <img src="https://render.githubusercontent.com/render/math?math=discreteLog\colon\mathbb{N}\times\mathbb{N}\times\mathbb{N}\to\mathbb{N}">

-**discreteLog(x, y, z)** returns the index k (i.e. the **discrete logarithm** with base x of y modulo z) of the equation
+**discreteLog(x, y, z)** returns the index k of the equation
 <img src="https://render.githubusercontent.com/render/math?math=x^k \equiv y \mod z">
-(returns null if no such index exists).<br>
+; i.e. the **discrete logarithm** base x of y modulo z.
+It returns null if no such index exists.

-**Important Fact**: x needs to be a primitive root modulo z, and y has to be an element of the multiplicative group modulo z to guarantee that such an index k exists.
+**Important Fact**: x needs to be a primitive root modulo z, and y has to be an element of the multiplicative group modulo z, in order to guarantee that such an index k exists.
 Otherwise discreteLog() returns null eventhough such an index might exist...which is a problem for another day.

 ### Example:
 ```ts